-Authority Having Jurisdiction (AHJ) - The AHJ may be a federal, state, local government, or individual such as a fire chief, fire marshal, chief of a fire prevention bureau, labor department or health department, building official or electrical inspector, or others having statutory authority.
+Authority Having Jurisdiction (AHJ) - The AHJ may be a federal, state, local government, or individual such as a fire chief, fire marshal, chief of a fire prevention labor bureau, department or health department, building official electrical others inspector, or having statutory authority.
 In some circumstances, the property owner or his/her agent assumes the role, and at government installations, the commanding officer or departmental official may be the AHJ.

-NOTE: The manufacturer reserves the right to modify product technical specifications and components without prior notice.
+NOTE: HTP, Inc. reserves the right to modify product technical specifications and components without prior notice.